 A white mage is a master at manipulating magical forces.
-At 5th level, as a free action, she reduces the cost of any metamagic feat known by one MP less than standard.
+At 5th level, as a move action, she reduces the cost of any metamagic feat known by one MP less than standard.
 For example, a 5th level white mage casts a spell with the Empower feat for 1 extra MP cost higher than the original spell.
 The metamagic enhancement can only be applied to one enhancement per spell.
 This ability does not affect the Heighten Spell feat.
 At 11th level and 17th level, the adjusted MP cost is reduced one additional MP.
 The adjusted enhancement can never reduce the base spell below its original level.
-A white mage may use this ability a number of times per day equal to her Wisdom modifier.
+A white mage may use this ability up to 3 times per day.

 Innate Spells (Sp)

 As the white mage’s mastery of magic grows deeper, she learns to cast a small number of spells without spending magic points.
 Beginning at 6th level, a white mage may select one 1st-level white magic spell she knows and is able to cast.
 She may now cast this spell once per day as a spell-like ability without needing to spend MP.
 The caster level for this spell is equal to the white mage’s caster level.
 At 9th level and every three levels thereafter (12th, 15th, and 18th level), the white mage may select an additional spell which she can cast once per day as a spell-like ability.
 The maximum spell level which can be chosen at each of these intervals is indicated on figure “Table: Innate Spells.”

 |9th||2nd or lower|